 "I'll never be able to get that image out of my mind's eye," says Chambers.

-To see the complete archive or Ray Chambers' videos, see here.
+See the complete archive of Ray Chambers' videos.

 Chambers used his distress as a catalyst to do whatever he could to end malaria.
 In his research, he learned that malaria was killing a staggering 1 million children under the age of 5 each year.
 In addition, he found that because malaria-carrying mosquitoes bite at night, bed nets blocked mosquitoes and provide an effective—and inexpensive—prevention strategy.
 In his research, he also found that 90% of malaria deaths occurred in Africa, and nearly two-thirds of those in just a handful of African countries.
 Armed with this knowledge, Chambers started Malaria No More in an effort to bring attention to the problem, raise funds to fight it, and bring together organizations that could help—with a targeted focus on the handful of African countries that were most affected.